🍁 Canada's trusted addiction treatment directory — confidential & no cost

 Cannabis Withdrawal Syndrome

 Many people are unaware that cannabis causes withdrawal.
-Heavy, regular users (especially daily users) commonly experience withdrawal symptoms when stopping:
+Heavy, regular users (especially daily users)

 Common Withdrawal Symptoms